How do I publish my podcast on the internet?

 Third, create a post in your blog about the fact that you’ve created a podcast.
 Insert a link somewhere in this post.
 Get this link from your podomatic page.
 Right click on the “download” link of the podcast you made, copy the shortcut and then paste this link in the blog post.

 Fourth, go to your feedburner page, sign in.
-Where the page says “Burn a feed right this instant” type your blog address (eg. http://ihistory.wordpress.com) and tick the “I am a podcaster” box.
+Where the page says “Burn a feed right this instant” type your blog address (eg. https://ihistory.wordpress.com) and tick the “I am a podcaster” box.
 Feedburner will give you a “feed” address: for example, mine is http://feeds.feedburner.com/ihistory.
 When someone puts this address into their podcast catcher (like iTunes), your podcasts will be downloaded to their computer.

 Fifth, publish this feed address on your blog somewhere.
 For a graphic, go to the “publicise” section of your feedburner page, then to the “chicklet chooser” section for some options.